julesjacobs/rust-gkat/README.md

 (equiv 1)
 ```

-For n-ary syntax such `(seq A B C)`, it is parsed right-associatively into binary form as `(seq A (seq B C))`.
+For n-ary syntax such `(seq A B C)`, it is parsed right-associatively into
+binary form as `(seq A (seq B C))`.

 ## Performance and Evaluation
-Currently, we have tested `rust-gkat` on all large GKAT pairs contained in  `dataset.zip`.
+Currently, we have tested `rust-gkat` on all large GKAT pairs contained in
+`dataset.zip`.
+One can also use `make bdd` or `make sdd` to run `rust-gkat` on
+all examples in the dataset.

-Even for difficult examples such as `exp9000.txt`, we achieve a very competitive runtime of `2.70s` and peak memory consumption of only `8.5MB`.
+Even for difficult examples such as `exp9000.txt`, we achieve a very competitive
+runtime of `0.07s` and peak memory consumption of only `20MB`.
 ```
-❯ /usr/bin/time -l target/release/rust-gkat -m bdd exp9000.txt
+➞  /usr/bin/time -l target/release/rust-gkat -m bdd ./dataset/exp9000.txt
 equiv_expected = true
 equiv_result   = true
-        2.70 real         2.67 user         0.01 sys
+        0.07 real         0.06 user         0.00 sys
-             9584640  maximum resident set size
+            19398656  maximum resident set size
                    0  average shared memory size
                    0  average unshared data size
                    0  average unshared stack size
-                 692  page reclaims
+                1315  page reclaims
-                   4  page faults
+                   3  page faults
                    0  swaps
                    0  block input operations
                    0  block output operations